 Step 10: Finishing touches

 The floor can be walked on immediately after installation.
-Remove the installation wedges and the excess polyethylene foil.
-Fix the skirtings to the wall using tilo Clipstar or screws; never secure them to the flooring.
+Remove the wedges and the excess polyethylene sheeting.
+Fix the skirting boards to the wall using tilo Clipstar or screws; never secure them to the flooring.

 Tips and Tricks